Revised March 2014

 - Follow the terms and conditions of use that have been established by each venue used for your social networking activities.

 - Never be false or misleading in your online credentials.
-Attorneys and other professional staff members MUST maintain complete accuracy in all of their online biographies (bios) and ensure there is no embellishment.
-For example – a lawyer’s bio states, “Harvard trained” after the attorney attended a weekend CLE course at Harvard – this is inaccurate and noncompliant with the rules.
+Attorneys and other professional staff members must maintain complete accuracy in all of their online biographies (bios) and ensure there is no embellishment.
+For example, for a lawyer’s bio to state “Harvard-trained” after the attorney attends a weekend CLE course at Harvard is inaccurate and noncompliant with the rules.

-- Use the words “expert” or “specialized” very sparingly and only when such claims can be substantiated and are approved for usage by the appropriate state bar association.
+- Use the words “expert” or “specialized” sparingly and only when such claims can be substantiated and are approved for usage by the appropriate state bar association.

-Social Media and Social Networking Policies and Procedures: CREATING AND MANAGING CONTENT
+CREATING AND MANAGING CONTENT

 - Be direct, informative and brief.
 Follow your state bar’s ethics rules regarding social networking.